Kids and Exercise

 - bend down to tie their shoes (flexibility)

-Parents should encourage their kids to do a variety of activities so that they can work on all three elements.
+Parents should encourage their kids to do a variety of activities so that they can work on all these.

 Aerobic exercise can be fun for both adults and kids.
 Aerobic activities include: